Random harmonic maps into spheres: From strong convergence to convergence of harmonic maps

 Because of the uniform $C^k$-bound on compact subsets, the convergence can be upgraded to $C^k$-convergence on compact subsets for any $k\geq0$.
-For instance, in order to check local $C^1$-convergence, note that the second derivative $D^{(2)} (F_N\circ \psi_N)$ is uniformly bounded on compact subsets, so a Taylor expansion at each $p_t$ ensures that the first derivative at $p_t$, $D^{(1)} (F_N\circ \psi_N)(p_t)$, must converge, which is enough to show local $C^1$-convergence.
-For later use, we choose the subsequence $N_l$ so that additionally, we have
+For instance, in order to check local $C^1$-convergence, note that the second derivative $D^{(2)} (F_j\circ \psi_j)$ is uniformly bounded on compact subsets, so a Taylor expansion at each $p_t$ ensures that the first derivative at $p_t$, $D^{(1)} (F_j\circ \psi_j)(p_t)$, must converge, which is enough to show local $C^1$-convergence.
+For later use, after picking a subsequence if necessary$j_l$, we can assume that $\lim_{l\to \infty} \Eren(S,\rho_{j_l})$ exists and is the liminf of the original sequence.

+We now bound the energy of the limit map $\psi_\infty$.
+By the lower semicontinuity of the energy under convergence of harmonic maps, Lemma \ref{monotonicity} and Lemma \ref{blam0}: